Background knowledge, reading comprehension, and a train ride. What do they have to do with each other?

 - Historical Fiction

 Building Background Knowledge Activities

-If you live in a city and have never been to a farm, you would have difficulty understanding a selection about harvesting crops.
+If you live in a city and have never been to a farm, you would have difficulty understanding a reading passage about harvesting crops.
 So, you could build your knowledge by taking a trip to a farm or watching a video about a farm harvesting its crops.
-From here, you could then draw pictures or make a graphical representation of the steps that are taken during a harvest.
+From here, you could then draw pictures or visually represent the steps taken during a harvest.
 Make a model of or collect pictures of types of harvest equipment.
 Compare the types of equipment from one crop to another.
-The richer the activities and experiences the more the student will be building and retaining the factual/background knowledge.
+The richer the activities and experiences, the more the student will build and retain factual/background knowledge.